Florune/florune-documentation/src/tutorials/doc_reg.md

 ## **Overview**

-The Document Registry provides a **fast, inexpensive, and immutable method** to prove that a document existed at a specific point in time.
+The Document Registry provides a **fast, cost-efficient and immutable method** to prove that a document existed at a specific point in time.
 Instead of storing the full file onchain, Florune only records the **hash**, making the process cost-efficient while maintaining strong cryptographic guarantees.

 This service is ideal for protecting **intellectual property**, **research**, **legal documents**, **design drafts**, **code**, and any other material where authorship and existence must be provably timestamped.

-Unlike Verifiable Documents, the Document Registry does **not** support selective disclosure, signatures, or revocation.
-It is intentionally minimal: a trustless, permanent anchor for any file.
+A trustless, permanent anchor for any file that need to be verified.

 ---